 Most importantly, it’s built a lot of trust that the Product Design team knows what it’s doing.

-Throughout the year and a half that I led Product Design at DigitalOcean, I did a lot.
+Throughout the two years that I led Product Design at DigitalOcean, I did a lot.
 I doubled the team and set up various processes to help designers on my team unlock their potential (self-help book in the works) .

 As a result, we have become an incredibly tight-knit, high-performing team.
 We’re known throughout the company for how healthy we are.